mozilla/addons-server/docs/topics/api/reviewers.rst

     Create a draft comment for a specific version.

-    :<json string comments: The comment that is being drafted as part of a review.
+    :<json string comment: The comment that is being drafted as part of a review.
     :<json string filename: The filename this comment is related to.
     :<json int lineno: The line number this comment is related to.
     :statuscode 201: New comment has been created.